anymod/guide/docs/guide/image-gallery.md

 The three images above are actually mods: click the pencil <sandbox-inline/> on the right, then click an image to edit it.
 :::

-## From the library
+## Ready-to-use galleries

 AnyMod has dozens of galleries to choose from ([see galleries](https://anymod.com/mods?tag=galleries)).

-To add a gallery, choose from the library and click the "Clone" button in the top corner:
+To add a gallery, click the "Clone" button in the top corner:

 <img src="https://res.cloudinary.com/component/image/upload/v1562704535/guide/image-gallery-from-library.png">